 The most serious issue, however, is internal.
 Antlers that break or splinter can get lodged in your dog’s mouth, throat, or intestines, causing dangerous blockages that could require emergency surgery.

 Dogs left unsupervised to chew antlers are especially at risk, since you may not know that they have swallowed part of their antler until they have started showing symptoms, or worse, choked.

 Not all dogs will have problems with antlers.
 Some owners give antlers to their dogs for years without any problems, but that is not a guarantee that antlers are safe, no matter how much your dog loves them.

-While most veterinarians advise staying away from antlers for dogs, if you do choose to give your dog an antler, it is a good idea to supervise him while he chews on it.
+While most veterinarians advise staying away from antlers for dogs, if you do choose to give your dog an antler, it is a good idea to supervise him while your dog chews on it (or any chew toy).

 It can feel, sometimes, like nothing is safe for dogs anymore.
 Bones, antlers, rawhide, and even Nylabones are all controversial when used as chew toys for dogs, and they all carry potential health risks.

-Dr. Becker recommends buying chews that have little flexibility.
-He also suggests choosing larger objects for your dog to chew on that don’t fit all the way into his mouth.
+If you’re concerned about your dog’s ability to safely antler chews, consider buying chews that have little flexibility.
+You should also pick chew toys that don’t fit all the way into your dog’s mouth.
 This helps protect aggressive chewers and may reduce the risk of choking and obstruction.